 If you get stuck during the install, just come back and ask.

 Welcome to the forum!!
 Look at how fast the good folks here come to your rescue!!
 This is a good place!!
-Hope to see you become a regular!!
-I broke a lever too, only it was the clutch one.
+Hope to see you become a regular!! :D I broke a lever too, only it was the clutch one.

 I think the brake levers are designed to break saving the more expensive parts.